 Hex Code #: D0E2E0

-If you love elegant, saturated colors, Brampton Gray is your choice.
+If you love elegant, saturated colors, Rock Gray (1615) by Benjamin Moore is your choice.
 This is a gray that will hold its own against other saturated shades.
 Your burgundy sofa will be amazing against this color.

 Black leather pieces will also really fit well in a room painted in this color.